Hardy Planting Zones - 3 through 9

 Sun or Shade - Part shade

-The Snow Hill Hydrnagea Hydrangea family of plants are some of the most impressive and popular because of their conical shape and bright blooms set against deep green foliage.
+The Snow Hill Hydrangea Hydrangea family of plants is impressive and famous because of their conical shape and bright blooms set against deep green foliage.

 The majority of Hydrangea plants are small shrubs, but some trees are available.
 The most commonly found of these is the Grandiflora, also known as the Pee Gee Hydrangea.